-Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ('support' or 'do not support') for each measure submitted for endorsement consideration to inform the Committee's recommendations.
-No NQF members provided their expression of support or non-support.
+Throughout the continuous public commenting period, NQF members had the opportunity to express their support (either support or do not support) for each measure submitted for endorsement consideration to inform the Committee's recommendations.
+No NQF members provided their expression of support.